-A typical USB2000 small-footprint system comprises four basic elements: the USB2000 Miniature Fiber Optic Spectrometer, our operating software, a light or excitation source, and sampling optics.
+A typical Ocean Optics small-footprint system comprises five basic elements: the S2000 Miniature Fiber Optic Spectrometer, an A/D converter, our operating software, a light or excitation source, and sampling optics.
 The light or excitation source sends light through an optical fiber to the sample.
 The light interacts with the sample.
 Then the light is collected and transmitted through another optical fiber to the spectrometer.
-The spectrometer measures the amount of light and transforms the data collected by the spectrometer into digital information that is passed to spectrometer operating software on the user's PC.
+The spectrometer measures the amount of light and the A/D converter transforms the analog data collected by the spectrometer into digital information that is passed to the software, providing the user with application-specific information.